 You are more likely to have cardiovascular disease if you have any of the following:

-- are older (your risk increases as you get older).
+- A family history of the disease Are older (your risk increases as you get older)

 An ECG is a recording of your hearts electrical activity.
 Electrode patches are attached to your skin to measure the electrical impulses given off by your heart.
 The result is a trace that can be read by a doctor.
 It can give information of previous heart attacks or problems with the heart rhythm.

 Depending on your history, examination and ECG, you may go on to have some of these other tests.